Zorlin/lotus-automation/ansible/README.md

 - A modern version of Ansible and Python3 (a specific minimum version will be specified at a later date).
 - All requirements specified in the [lotus-automation README](../README.md#requirements).
 - Passwordless sudo enabled on your Lotus node (alternatively, add the flags --become and --ask-become-pass when running ansible-playbook)
+- If you are using Secure Boot on your Lotus node, please read [the note on Secure Boot](#note-on-secure-boot).

 ## Usage
 - Clone this repository and `cd` into it